openedx/edx-documentation/en_us/video/source/video_overview.rst

 When a learner uses the edX video player or the edX mobile app to access a course video, the video ID is what provides the connection to the URLs that host each differently-encoded version of the original video file.

+The course team can add a video to their course as soon as its unique video ID is assigned, and the video plays in the LMS as soon as its status is Ready.
+However, processing takes 24 hours to complete for all encodings and all video hosting sites.

 .. _creating a video transcript: http://edx.readthedocs.org/projects/edx-partner-course-staff/en/latest/creating_content/create_video.html#step-2-create-or-obtain-a-video-transcript